vidister/gimp-web/content/pages/tutorials.md

-Title: About
+Title: Tutorials
 Date: 2015-07-29T14:40:35-05:00
 Modified: 2015-07-29T14:40:43-05:00
 Authors: Pat David
-Summary: About the folks behind this project.

-Content area of the *About* page markdown
+Summary: The tutorials page.

+Going to have a list of tutorials here.

+This text may not be visible once the scripting is done to handle listing all of the tutorials.

-## Original Navigation Links
+## Beginner

 WGO was using these links in the navigation area originally: